puppetlabs/puppet-docs/source/contribute.markdown

-Feedback is great, and we'd like as much as possible... but if you know what needs to be added (to something you see, or based on other user feedback), why not contribute?
+Feedback is great, and we'd like as much as possible... but if you know what needs to be added (to something you see, or based on other user feedback), here's how to contribute directly:

 Making a Contribution
 ---------------------